Impact

 Risk and Exploitability

-Because the vulnerability is not listed by CISA KEV and no EPSS score is available, the likelihood of active exploitation is uncertain.
+Because the vulnerability is not listed by CISA KEV and EPSS score is < 1%, the likelihood of active exploitation is uncertain.
+The CVSS score of 5.5 reflects a moderate severity of the bug.
 The impact of a kernel crash is severe, but triggering the bug requires local control of the display subsystem – typically a user with the ability to disconnect a DP 2.1 monitor while a delayed destroy work item is still queued.
 This suggests the attack vector is local with relatively high privileges.
 Administrators should treat the issue as a high‑severity local denial‑of‑service risk until the kernel is updated or an official patch is applied.

 OpenCVE Enrichment